-Horizon Europe project in fair artificial intelligence supported by the EU with 3,8 million Euros.
-Imperial College London, the Israeli Institute of Technology Technion and the National and Capodistrian University of Athens as well as partners from the industry will collaborate together with the aim to develop explainable and transparent algorithms.
+Horizon Europe project for fair AI algorithms supported by the EU with 3,8 million Euros.
+Imperial College London, the Israeli Institute of Technology Technion and the National and Capodistrian University of Athens as well as partners from the industry collaborate on developing explainable and transparent algorithms.

 8 research organizations from 5 different countries